Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • increase the “correct” permeability of cell membranes;

-• potentiate the utilization (“burning”) of body fat;
+• potentiate the utilization (“burning”) of fat deposits;

-• reduce the risk of developing isulin resistance;
+• reduce the risk of developing insulin resistance;

 • inhibit the development of malignant neoplasms;

-• stimulate the immune system (due to the presence of phenolic compounds that exhibit);
+• stimulate the immune system (due to the presence of phenolic compounds that exhibit symptoms);

 • potentiate the synthesis of prostaglandins;

-• protect liver cells from the toxic effects of alcohol and lead compounds;
+• protect liver cells from toxic effects alcohol and lead compounds;

-• activate the synthesis of their own collagen, hyaluronic acid, elastane, glycosaminoglycans.
+• activate the synthesis of your own collagen, hyaluronic acid, elastane, glycosaminoglycans.

 In addition, unsaturated fats, in particular palmitoleic and oleic acids, exhibit cardioprotective properties.
-Because of this, they are used to treat cardiovascular and autoimmune pathologies.
+Due to this, they are used to treat cardiovascular and autoimmune pathologies.

-For an adult, the average daily need for fat is 1.3 grams per kilogram of body weight (one third of the calorie content of the daily menu).
+For an adult, the average daily requirement for fat is 1.3 grams per kilogram of body weight (one-third of the calorie content of the daily menu).

-At the same time, the share of monounsaturated lipids should account for at least 10-15% of the energy value of the daily diet.
+At the same time, the share of monounsaturated lipids should account for at least 10–15% energy value daily diet.

 • with dysfunctions of the cardiovascular or endocrine systems;